North Carolina Housing Market Predictions for 2026 & 2027

 An image of the Charlotte North Carolina skyline with skyscrapers and ball park.

-• Charlotte ranks second to New York City, in terms of the number of bank headquarters, including Bank of America, Truist Financial, and Wells Fargo’s East Coast.
+• Ranks second to New York City in terms of the number of bank headquarters, including Bank of America, Truist Financial, and Wells Fargo’s East Coast.

 • Charlotte’s Douglas International Airport is the world’s seventh-busiest by aircraft movements.